If you work online and wish you could have the power to buy necessary subscriptions, then you can create a Dollar card in Nepal.

 - Receive your card (Instant)

+See an example application form for the Global IME E-com USD Card.
 Here is how you can fill out the form for Dollar Cards in Nepal.

 You should follow other rules because you agree to all the terms.
 Please read and fully understand before you sign.